hornster02/hornster02/README.md

 ***🟦 Raw Accel*** - detailed mouse settings, different axis sensitivity, etc. Profiles can also be switched via hotkeys/shortcuts ```c:\RawAccel\writer.exe c:\RawAccel\settings.json``` - changing the cursor when switching can be disabled by unifying them in Control panels (normal selection/background work)

 ***🟦 hidusbf*** - mouse polling rate adjustment (Hz, higher clock = higher cursor smoothness).
-Ideal if e.g. an old obscure game works only on some mice.
+Ideal if an old game works only on some mice.
 If you can't install driver via "Setup.exe" (Install Service) and there is no installation option in context menu (INF), the other way to install is command ```RUNDLL32.EXE SETUPAPI.DLL,InstallHinfSection DefaultInstall 132 c:\hidusbf\hidusbf\DRIVER\HIDUSBF.INF```

 ***🟦 DIMR (Direct Input Mouse Rate)*** - mouse polling rate (Hz) monitor